Napoleon and Switzerland

-Napoleon played an essential role in creating the present-day Confederation, but he was not the founder.
+Napoleon played an essential role in creating the present-day Confederation but was not the founder.

 The Confederation has its roots in the Eidgenossenschaft of the thirteenth, fourteenth and fifteenth centuries, without a dominant dynasty and aristocracy and with sovereign cantons and (direct) democracy (according to the standards of the time) in a number of cantons.

-This loose structure of sovereign states managed to survive the turmoil of religious wars, multicultural tensions and powerful and agressive neighbours.
+This loose structure of sovereign states managed to survive the turmoil of religious wars, multicultural tensions and powerful and aggressive neighbours.

-Without these structures, the course of history could have led to a monarchy and unitary state.
+History could have led to a monarchy and unitary state without these structures.

-The Dutch Republic of Seven Provinces became such a nation in 1795 1815 because the structures and history differed from that of Switzerland and (direct) democracy had never existed.
-This country has always been ruled by an oligarchy in the cities and an aristocracy in the countryside.
+The Dutch Republic of Seven Provinces became such a nation in 1795 1815 because the structures and history differed from that of Switzerland, and (direct) democracy had never existed.

 The way history would have unfolded in Switzerland without the French Revolution, Napoleon and the Congress of Vienna is irrelevant, although this period is of great importance.
 A fact to remember two hundred years after the death of Napoleon.